Thuylt185411/English/Cam12/Test2/Part1.md

 Choose TWO letters, A-E.
 Write the correct letters in boxes 10 and 11 on your answer sheet.

-Which TWO problems are mentioned which affect farmers with small farms in developing countries?
+Which TWO problems are mentioned which affect farmers with small farms in developing countries
 A. lack of demand for locally produced food
 B. lack of irrigation programmes
 C. being unable to get insurance